While brushes and rollers are the traditional means of painting walls, spray paint is coming more in favor.

 The thing you should keep in mind when using oil-based paints in a spray gun is the fumes that can cause coughing and other asthma-like symptoms.

-This is more hazardous when using a spray gun than normal oil-based painting because the spray gun is sending out small paint particles into the air so it is easier for you to accidentally inhale.
+The toxic fumes are more hazardous when using a spray gun than standard oil-based brush painting because the machine continuously sends out tiny paint particles into the air, making it easier for you to inhale accidentally.

 The best way to protect against these fumes is to wear a respirator designed for painting.
 It will protect your lungs not only from small paint particles but also from chemical fumes.

-Use fans and open up windows and doors whenever you can to get fresh air into the working area.
+Another safety precaution is ensuring the area is well-ventilated.
+Use fans, open windows, and doors whenever possible to get fresh air into the working area.

 Cleaning Your Paint Spray Gun after Painting

-While using a spray gun can make any painting job tremendously easier, it is incredibly important to keep your equipment well-maintained and clean after each use.
+While using a spray gun can make any painting job tremendously easier, keeping your equipment well-maintained and clean after each use is essential to ensure your expensive machine continues to serve you well for a long.

-Cleaning your spray gun after use is easy, just follow these steps after painting your walls and ceilings.
+Cleaning your spray gun after use is easy if you follow these steps after painting your walls and ceilings.

 First, turn off the power, set the spray gun to its lowest setting, and then activate it somewhere safe to relieve whatever pressure remains in the gun.